Code checking tool for teaching Python

 > pip install python-ta

-Note that some debugging tools require graphviz to be installed on your system.
+While not strictly necessary for debugging, some debugging tools require graphviz to be installed on your system.

 To run the test suite, run the following command from inside the